 To purchase a permit you will need:

 - Your Canisius username and password

-- credit card or checking/savings account information for payment
+-pay on-line with credit card or checking/savings account information

 - Vehicle registration information